yousefalm1/CelebGems/README.md

 | User clicks ok to delete on the pop up                                                                                          | User is redirected to a success page to give the user the confirmation that they deleted the product                                                                                                      | Y   |
 | User clicks back to celeb profile button                                                                                        | User is redirected back to the celeb profile page where the product they deleted will be gone                                                                                                             | Y   |

+## Solved Bugs

+## Unsolved Bugs

+- Issue: Editing profiles displayed on the home screen from the admin panel requires a multi-step process.Description: When an administrator attempts to edit a profile that is currently selected to be displayed on the home screen, there is an inconvenience in the workflow.
+To make changes to the content of a displayed profile, the administrator must first deselect the "display on home" option, save the changes, then proceed to edit the profile content, re-enable the "display on home" option, and save again.Steps to Reproduce:
+  1. Access the admin panel.
+  2. Identify the profile displayed on the home screen that requires editing.
+  3. Attempt to edit the profile directly.
+  4. Encounter the need to first deselect and reselect the "display on home" option.
+  5. Make the required changes to the profile content.
+  6. Re-enable the "display on home" option.
+  7. Save the changes.

+---

 ## Validation

 ### HTML Validation: